-- IntelliStation Z Pro User GuideThis publication contains the following: - Instructions for setting up your computer - Instructions for configuring, operating, and maintaining your computer - Information on diagnosing and solving computer problems and how to get help and service - An overview of installing options - Warranty and trademark information - Installing Options in Your IntelliStation Z Pro http://www3.pc.ibm.com/support?page=IBM+IntelliStation
+- Instructions for setting up your computer - Instructions for configuring, operating, and maintaining your computer - Information on diagnosing and solving computer problems and how to get help and service - Warranty information - Installing Options in Your IntelliStation M Pro http://www3.pc.ibm.com/support?page=IBM+IntelliStation

-This online publication (provided on the Ready-to-Configure Utility program CD (RTC-CD) that comes with your computer) includes information for adding memory, adapters, drives, and other options to your computer.
-It is also available as a printable file (.PDF) from the World Wide Web at:
+This online publication provided on the Ready-to-Configure Utility Program CD that comes with your computer contains instructions for adding memory, adapters, drives, and other options to your computer.
+It also available in Adobe® .PDF format on the World Wide Web at:

-- About Your Software - This publication (provided only with computers that have IBM-preinstalled software) contains information about the preinstalled software package. - Intergraph PCI graphics adapter README file This file on the Ready-to-Configure Utility Program CD contains instructions for installing device drivers for the Intergraph PCI adapter installed in some models.
+- About Your Software This publication (provided only with computers that have IBM-preinstalled software) contains information about the preinstalled software package. - Graphics adapter README files These files on the Ready-to-Configure Utility Program CD contain instructions for installing device drivers for the graphics adapter installed in your computer.

-- Matrox AGP graphics adapter README file This file on the Ready-to-Configure Utility Program CD contains instructions for installing device drivers for the Matrox AGP adapter installed in some models. - Audio README file This file on the Ready-to-Configure Utility Program CD contains instructions for installing device drivers for the integrated audio controller. - Ethernet README file This file on the Ready-to-Configure Utility Program CD contains instructions for installing device drivers for the integrated Ethernet controller. - Adaptec SCSI Documentation This documentation, provided on the Ready-to-Configure Utility Program CD includes information on installing SCSI devices, configuring the SCSI adapter, and loading device drivers. - Your Ready-to-Configure Utility Program CD This publication contains information about the Ready-to-Configure Utility Program CD that comes with your computer.
+- Audio README file This file on the Ready-to-Configure Utility Program CD contains instructions for installing device drivers for the Audio feature. - Ethernet README file This file on the Ready-to-Configure Utility Program CD contains instructions for installing device drivers for the Ethernet controller. - Adaptec SCSI Documentation This documentation, provided on the Ready-to-Configure Utility Program CD includes information on installing SCSI devices, configuring the SCSI controller, and loading device drivers. - Your Ready-to-Configure Utility Program CD This publication contains information about the Ready-to-Configure Utility Program CD that comes with your computer.
 The publication also contains instructions for starting the CD.